 5. University of Central Missouri

-The University of Central Missouri was founded in 1871, and for more than 140 years has offered an outstanding learning experience.
-The school is AACSB-Accredited and offers an MBA program designed to help students learn by doing.
+The University of Central Missouri was founded in 1871, and for more than 140 years, has offered an outstanding learning experience.
+The school is AACSB-accredited and offers an MBA program designed to help students learn by doing.
 With a focus on creating a culture of service, engaged learning, and cultivating an international perspective, students graduate from the program with a well-rounded education.

 6. University of Missouri

 The Trulaske College of Business at the University of Missouri has delivered top-tier business programs for more than a century.
-Each of its programs, including its AACSB-Accredited MBA programs, are designed to prepare students for success in a diverse and global business environment.
-Both the Crosby MBA and Trulaske execMBA offer exceptional value and an incredible return on investment – and what’s more, each program is taught by Mizzou’s top-notch faculty.
+Each of its programs, including its AACSB-accredited MBA programs, are designed to prepare students for success in a diverse and global business environment.
+Both the Crosby MBA and Trulaske ExecMBA offer exceptional value, an incredible return on investment, and Mizzou’s top-notch faculty teach classes.

 - Crosby MBA – The Crosby MBA is 57 credit hours in length, which includes 22.5 credits of electives.
-The program is offered on campus, cohort-based, and allows students to choose from a wide variety of concentrations.
+The program is offered on campus, is cohort-based, and allows students to choose from a wide variety of concentrations.
 Certificates, as well as dual degrees, are available.
 The program can be completed on a full-time or part-time basis, and full-time students can complete it within four semesters.

 To apply for either MBA program, applicants must submit accredited undergraduate transcripts.
-In addition, for the execMBA, applicants must have at least five years of professional work experience, be currently full-time employed, and have demonstrated successful leadership experience.
-For the Crosby MBA, applicants must also submit an official GMAT or GRE score.
-The average GMAT score for the entering class of 2015 was 647, and the average GRE scores were 156/161 (verbal/quantitative.)
+To be admitted into the ExecMBA, applicants must have at least five years of professional work experience, be currently employed full-time, and have demonstrated successful leadership experience.
+For the Crosby MBA, applicants must also submit official GMAT or GRE scores.
+The average GMAT score for the entering class of 2015 was 647, and the average GRE scores were 156/161 (verbal/quantitative).

-7. University of Missouri – Kansas City
+7. The University of Missouri – Kansas City

-For more than 50 years the Henry W. Bloch School of Management has offered top-notch graduate business education.
+For more than 50 years, the Henry W. Bloch School of Management has offered top-notch graduate business education.
 The school offers a variety of rigorous MBA programs that provide students with a solid foundation in the fundamentals of business.
-With AACSB accreditation, a well-established faculty, and a reputation for innovation and entrepreneurship, the Bloch School of Management might just be the right fit for you.
+With AACSB accreditation, a well-established faculty, and a reputation for innovation and entrepreneurship, the Bloch School of Management might be the right fit for you.

-- Professional Part-Time MBA – This MBA program is 42 credits in length and ideal for working professionals who desire to pursue an MBA while maintaining their career.
+- Professional Part-Time MBA – This MBA program is 42 credits in length and ideal for working professionals who desire to pursue an MBA while maintaining their careers.
 Classes are delivered during the evenings from Monday to Thursday, and the program can be completed in 2.5 years or less.
 Of the 42 credits, 15 credit hours are electives.
 An optional international travel experience is offered.
 Program start dates are January, May, and August.